prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-3-adding-mutations-to-your-api.md

 ```

 </div>

-1. By default in Nexus all output types are nullable.
-This is for [best practice reasons](https://graphql.org/learn/best-practices/#nullability).
-In this case, we want to guarantee [to the client] that a Post object will always be returned upon a successful signup mutation.

-   If you're ever dissatisfied with Nexus' defaults, not to worry, [you can change them globally](https://www.nexusjs.org/#/api/modules/main/exports/settings?id=schemanullableinputs).

 We need to get the client's input data to complete our resolver.
 This brings us to a new concept, GraphQL arguments.
 Every field in GraphQL may accept them.
 Effectively you can think of each field in GraphQL like a function, accepting some input, doing something, and returning an output.
 Most of the time "doing something" is a matter of some read-like operation but with `Mutation` fields the "doing something" usually entails a process with side-effects (e.g. writing to the database).